rhettchase/fast-api-test/README.md

 This repository contains a dynamic questionnaire application built using React for the frontend and FastAPI for the backend.
 The application allows users to answer a series of questions, with the subsequent question or message being determined by their previous responses.

+The purpose of this app is to demo the below architecture and test out building a custom rule-engine logic.
+This was designed with the below requirements in mind:

+1. *User experience* - Support responsive and intuitive user interface and dynamic questions; Accessibility Features baked in not bolted on, Mobile Friendly design easily achievable without major code refactor
+2. *Scalability* - Must handle 1 to n fields of information and more complex questions
+3. *Performance* - Cost efficient; enabling data consistency/validation and data retrieval; enables back-end logic to operate on clean and well-structured data
+Stable and Enduring
+4. *Flexibility* - Allow for easy adjustments in the logic and flow of questionnaires without extensive rework; ease of integration between front-end and back-end
+5. *Maintainability* - Modular and reusable; ease to maintain and extend codebase as business logic changes; enables dynamic nature of questions

 ## Architecture Overview

+**Backend:** Powered by FastAPI, the backend processes requests from the frontend, maintains the question flow logic, and interacts with the database.

-The application is structured into two main components:
+The backend is structured using a three-layer architecture:

+1. **API Layer:** Handles HTTP requests and responses.
+It is responsible for routing, validation, and error handling.
+The API layer interacts with the service layer to process business logic.

+2. **Service Layer:** Contains the business logic of the application.
+This layer processes requests from the API layer, applies rules or logic, and coordinates data flow between the API and the data layer.

+3. **Data Layer:** Manages data storage and retrieval.
+This layer interacts with the database using SQLAlchemy ORM to execute CRUD operations and queries.

-1. **Frontend:** Built with React and Redux, this component handles the user interface and interacts with the backend to fetch questions and submit answers.
+**Frontend:** Built with React and Redux, this component handles the user interface and interacts with the backend to fetch questions and submit answers.

-2. **Backend:** Powered by FastAPI, the backend processes requests from the frontend, maintains the question flow logic, and interacts with the database.
+- Leverage Redux to control the question flow and state updates.
+- Dispatch actions to fetch form configuration and submit responses.
+- Update the UI based on the current question and user interaction.
+- Use a dynamic form library `@rjsf/core` to render forms based on the schema from the backend.

 ## Technologies